Mission Statement:

 or hiho@wscff.org

 Cancer rates in the fire service are reaching epidemic levels.
 The following Best Practices have been identified to help reduce exposures to carcinogens.
 These are simple, cost-effective methods that fire fighters can implement now to reduce the risk of contracting cancer.
 This video identifies operational areas.
 For further information, see and request the full publication at wscff.org.
-Funding and support for this project has been provided by the State of Washington, Department of Labor & Industries, Safety & Health Investment Projects.

-Kent RFA Fire Garage designed and retro-fitted a quick connect fitting on the pump panel to give a constant flow of 94 to 104 degree water for gross decontamination at the fire scene.
+Kent RFA Fire Garage designed and retro-fitted pump panel to give a constant flow of 94 to 104 degree water for gross decontamination at the fire scene.
+This was accomplished by teeing off of the pump intercooler line that runs behind the pump panel and installing a quick-connect coupling.

 On April 20th, Beth Gallup, Bob Dirham and Bill Hoover debuted the Healthy in Healthy Out Presentation at the 2016 WSCFF Spring Ed seminar in Spokane, WA.
+Below is a link to the presentatin to download and review.
+For questions or materials, please contact us through the links above.

 When Captain Beth Gallup of Kent Fire RFA applied for a Safety and Health Improvement Program (SHIP) Grant from Washington State labor and Industries in 2014 she had a vision for the Fire Service of the future.